mbluestone/memolab-beer/README.md

-# memolab-beer
+# MemoLab Beer Space
-A quick analysis of the MemoLab members' beer preferences using the Hypertools package
+A quick analysis of the MemoLab members' beer preferences using the [Hypertools package](https://hypertools.readthedocs.io/en/latest/index.html).